ViceBooster/Guide2Go/README.md

 # This is a Fork of the broken EPGO, from the often missing in action chuchodavids.

 He changed the name of the project and readme, but not the fuckin' $PATH for his new EPGO commands, so here's a cleaner readme.
+I will update and add things as I reinvision this fork.

 ### Docker Install (via Docker Compose File)